After every WWE

-The results are in from Extreme Rules, a six match card where every match had an “extreme” stipulation.
-Below you’ll see how our little corner of the wrestle web graded what happened in the ring in Philadelphia on Oct.
-8 — and how our subjective grades compare to Meltzer’s.
+The results are in from Royal Rumble, one of WWE’s most popular shows of the year, and the start of the Road to WrestleMania 39.
+Below you’ll see how our little corner of the wrestle web graded what happened in the ring on Jan.
+28 from San Antonio — and how our subjective grades compare to Meltzer’s.

 Many have asked “why Dave?”, which to me is fairly obvious.
 Love, hate, or don’t care about him, the Observer Star Rating is the proverbial industry standard.
 No one else’s are tracked by Wikipedia and other web outlets.
 You can’t place online bets on what grades other pundits will give big matches.